 How is a scaphoid fracture diagnosed?

 Your healthcare provider will examine your hand and wrist, and check for tenderness.
-He will ask you about the pain, and how you hurt your wrist.
+He or she will ask about the pain, and how you hurt your wrist.
 You may need any of the following:

-- An MRI takes pictures of your wrist and hand to show if there is a broken bone or other problems.
-You may be given dye to help the pictures show up better.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+- An MRI or CT scan are used to check for a broken bone or other problems.
+You may be given contrast liquid to help an injury show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 How is a scaphoid fracture treated?

 - A splint or cast may be put on your wrist and hand to decrease movement.
 These hold the broken bones in place, decrease pain, and prevent more damage to your wrist.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask if NSAIDs are safe for you.
 Always read the medicine label and follow directions.
 Do not give these medicines to children younger than 6 months without direction from a healthcare provider.

 - Prescription pain medicine may be given.
 Ask your healthcare provider how to take this medicine safely.
 Some prescription pain medicines contain acetaminophen.
 Do not take other medicines that contain acetaminophen without talking to your healthcare provider.
 Too much acetaminophen may cause liver damage.
 Prescription pain medicine may cause constipation.
 Ask your healthcare provider how to prevent or treat constipation.